-The Mehendi: The Manjha and the Mehendi ceremonies bare close similarities to the pre-wedding rituals of a Hindu wedding.
+The Manjha and the Mehendi ceremonies bear close similarities to the pre-wedding rituals of a Hindu wedding.
 In the Mehendi ceremony, beautiful and artistic henna designs are applied on the bride’s hands and feet.

-Reception of the Barat: The bride’s family welcomes the barat (wedding party) with welcome drinks and gifts.
+The bride’s family welcomes the baraat (wedding party) with welcome drinks and gifts.
 The groom then shares a glass of sherbet (a sweetened drink) with the brother of the bride.

-The Chauthi ceremony: This ceremony is basically a lunch or a dinner organised by the bride’s family when she visits her house for the first time after marriage with her husband.
-After the meal they are showered gifts and blessings.
+This ceremony is basically a lunch or a dinner organised by the bride’s family, when she visits her house for the first time after marriage with her husband.
+After the meal, they are showered gifts and blessings.